godotengine/godot-docs/tutorials/inputs/input_examples.rst

         with events so you can check the event type's available properties and methods.

-You can encounter errors if you try and access a property on an input type that doesn't contain it - calling ``position`` on ``InputEventKey`` for example.
+You can encounter errors if you try to access a property on an input type that doesn't contain it - calling ``position`` on ``InputEventKey`` for example.
 To avoid this, make sure to test the event type first: